tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 You should know exactly what all of these commands do.
 Of course, the final command will require some interaction on your part to create an administrator's account for your Django project.

 ## Setting up your Web Application
-Now that the database is setup, we need to configure the PythonAnywhere [*NGINX*](https://www.nginx.com/resources/wiki/) web server to serve up your application.
+Now that the database is set up, we need to configure the PythonAnywhere [*NGINX*](https://www.nginx.com/resources/wiki/) webserver to serve up your application.
 To do this, navigate back to your PythonAnywhere dashboard, fine the *Web apps* section, and click the *Open Web tab* button.
 On the left of the page that appears, click *Add a new web app.*

 A popup box will then appear.
 Follow the instructions on-screen, and when the time comes, select the *manual configuration* option and complete the wizard.
 Make sure you select the same Python version as the one you selected earlier.
 Click *Next*, and PythonAnywhere will then set up your web app, redirecting you to an updated *Web app* page, complete with a green button to reload the app.